 In thyroid eye disease there is an 'active phase' - a period of inflammation and swelling - followed by a healing response.

 Thyroid eye disease is sometimes called other names such as thyroid ophthalmopathy, dysthyroid eye disease, Graves' ophthalmopathy or ophthalmic Graves' disease.
 However, a significant minority of cases are not associated with Graves' disease.

 Understanding thyroid eye disease

 The thyroid gland is a small butterfly-shaped gland sitting near the top of your windpipe (trachea) at the front of your neck.
 It has an important role in controlling the speed at which chemical reactions happen in the tissues throughout your body (metabolic rate).
 The thyroid gland can become overactive or underactive.
 This is most often due to an autoimmune disease.

 Thyroid eye disease is an autoimmune disease, most often occurring in association with an overactive thyroid gland (hyperthyroidism).
 The immune system normally makes small proteins (antibodies) to attack germs (for example, bacteria).
 In autoimmune disease, the immune system makes antibodies against tissues of the body.
 It is not clear why this happens.
 Some people have a particular tendency to develop autoimmune diseases.

 Autoimmune thyroid disease occurs when the body's antibodies attack the thyroid gland.
-Graves' disease is an autoimmune thyroid disease.
+Graves' disease is an autoimmune thyroid disease which causes a swelling of the thyroid gland (called a goitre).
+See the separate leaflet called Goitre (Thyroid Swelling).
 In some people, these same antibodies also attack the tissues around the eyeball, causing thyroid eye disease.
 It is not known why this happens in some people and not in others.